nuxeo-sandbox/nuxeo-tools-cloudformation/README.md

 - Click `Create Stack`
 - The Outputs tab of the Stack status page will contain the assigned URL for the instance.
 - After approximately 5 minutes, a simple status page will appear with the text: "Please wait a few minutes for you instance installation to complete"
-- Refresh this page until the Nuxeo login page appears.
+- Refresh this page until the Nuxeo setup wizard page appears.
 This may take up to 10 minutes.
 See the next section to monitor the installation.

 ### Installation Monitoring